 “I tend to lean more on student-centered activities where the responsibility is on students to show what they know.
 Our innovative spaces allow us to plan projects and activities that involve collaboration, flexible thinking and problem solving.
 It allows us to be flexible with our instruction and change plans to accommodate student engagement and learning. ”– Lissa Golanowski, looping team teacher at Westwood Intermediate and Middle School

 "Spring Lake Park Schools, especially Woodcrest, gives me the wonderful opportunity to work with professionals from many different backgrounds and experiences from a variety of countries.
 This teaching diversity enriches my life not only professionally, but personally as well."

-– Lina Mraz, speech language clinician at Woodcrest Spanish Immersion
+– Lina Mraz, kindergarten teacher at Woodcrest Spanish Immersion

 “Spring Lake Park Schools is different from other districts I have worked for because they are getting teacher input on student assessments.
 I've actually gotten to help create assessments that measure my student's learning.
 It feels great to have ownership over this piece and to collaborate with fellow teachers. ”– Melissa Haggar-Olson, teacher at Park Terrace Elementary